Portsmouth: Stuart to Georgian

+A street view of Old Portsmouth — old buildings and cobbled streets.

 In 1623, Charles I (then Prince of Wales) returned to Portsmouth from France and Spain.
 His unpopular military adviser, George Villiers, 1st Duke of Buckingham, was stabbed to death in an Old Portsmouth pub by war veteran John Felton five years later.
 Felton never attempted to escape, and was caught walking the streets when soldiers confronted him; he said, "I know that he is dead, for I had the force of forty men when I struck the blow".
 Felton was hanged, and his body chained to a gibbet on Southsea Common as a warning to others.
 The murder took place in the Greyhound public house on High Street, which is now Buckingham House and has a commemorative plaque.

 Most residents (including the mayor) supported the parliamentarians during the English Civil War, although military governor Colonel Goring supported the royalists.
 The town, a base of the parliamentarian navy, was blockaded from the sea.
 Parliamentarian troops were sent to besiege it, and the guns of Southsea Castle were fired at the town's royalist garrison.
 Parliamentarians in Gosport joined the assault, damaging St Thomas's Church.
 On 5 September 1642, the remaining royalists in the garrison at the Square Tower were forced to surrender after Goring threatened to blow it up; he and his garrison were allowed safe passage out of the city.